Quick Summary Hairstyles To Hide Female Pattern Baldness

 - Add definition to the ends with a light pomade or styling cream.

-When it comes to maintenance, it requires regular trims every 4-6 weeks to maintain shape.
+Maintenance requires regular trims every 4-6 weeks to keep the shape.

 2. Side-Swept Bangs